percona/percona-server/doc/source/myrocks/variables.rst

   :vartype: Numeric
   :default: ``1``

-Specifies whether to verify that MySQL ``.frm`` files match MyRocks tables.
+Specifies whether to verify that MySQL data dictionary is equal to the MyRocks data dictionary.

 * ``0``: do not verify.
 * ``1``: verify and fail on error (default).